-The Community School model is currently in place at all elementary and middle schools in the school district.
+The Community School model is currently in place at all elementary and middle schools in the school district, and is scheduled to be in place at Erie High School in 2024-2025.

 To learn more about the Community School model, please visit www.eriesd.org/communityschools.